netelios/javascript-tests/literal-object-methods-vs-prototyped-methods-what-s-about-memory.md

 I have been misled for ages by this assertion because I was thinking that it would means that function was really duplicated - code included.
 I thus, for a long time, avoided using literal object but the fact is – memory overconsumption may be fairly limited, because the part of duplicated stuff for function defined in literal instantiated object is so!

-I discovered that, a few years ago, by reading a little comment from Sasha Chedygov : http://stackoverflow.com/questions/9641155/object-literal-notation-vs-prototype-speed-and-memory#comment12424338_9641155, I discovered then that browser memory wasn’t so damn sucked by literal instantiable object than many would suggest it.
-But how calculate aftermath?
+I discovered that, a few years ago, by reading a little comment from Sasha Chedygov : http://stackoverflow.com/questions/9641155/object-literal-notation-vs-prototype-speed-and-memory#comment12424338_9641155, I discovered then that browser memory wasn’t so damn sucked by literal instantiable objects than many would suggest it in their articles and discussions.
+But how calculate aftermath of choosing literal object form instead of prototyped one?

 A thing that I learned from our great ninja Master John Reisig by reading his masterpiece book “Sectets of the Javascript Ninja” is testing by ourselves JavaScript behaviors is a good way to have answers we want :).
 So let’s do it.